nandorojo/solito/docs/docs/app-directory/hooks.md

 Please keep in mind that this hook may not be perfectly safe to use on iOS / Android if you haven't gone all-in on using links to power navigation for React Navigation.
 If all screens have a linking config, then this should be safe.
 Expo Router users can use this hook safely.

-I am looking into adding support for `usePathname` for `solito/router` too, allowing its usage in non-app directory folders.
+I am looking into adding support for `usePathname` for `solito/router` too, allowing its usage in non-App Router folders.

 ## `useUpdateSearchParams`